Skip to content

 A migraine is much more than a bad headache; it’s a complex neurological event.
 The pain is often a severe, throbbing sensation on one side of the head, but it’s the accompanying symptoms that truly set it apart.
 You might experience extreme sensitivity to light and sound, nausea, or even visual disturbances known as an aura.
 While the exact cause is still being researched, we know there is a strong connection to the upper cervical spine.
 A misalignment at the very top of your neck can disrupt proper nerve function and blood flow to the brain, creating the perfect storm for a migraine to develop.

-How to Manage Head Pressure After Your Appointment
+What to Do About Head Pressure After Your Adjustment

 After a chiropractic adjustment, your body begins a process of healing and realigning.
 It’s not uncommon to feel some new sensations as your spine and nervous system adapt to their proper position.
 Think of it as your body recalibrating.
 While a little head pressure can be a normal part of this process, there are simple things you can do to stay comfortable and support your body’s recovery.
 Here’s how you can manage any pressure you feel and what to do if it lingers.